UGACloudLab/DynaES/README.md

 DynaES comprises two components: a DC power gain estimator that predicts future power gain by individually estimating changes in environmental parameters and ensembling them, and a dynamic energy scheduler that distributes energy to sensors based on priority and adjusts sensing intervals and frequency.

 ## Publication
-* Jianwei Hao, Emmanuel Oni, In Kee Kim, and Lakshmish Ramaswamy, (DynaES: Dynamic Energy Scheduling for Energy Harvesting Environmental Sensors)[https://cobweb.cs.uga.edu/~kim/papers/ipccc23-dynaes-hao.pdf]," In IEEE International Performance Computing and Communications Conference (IPCCC), Nov.
+* Jianwei Hao, Emmanuel Oni, In Kee Kim, and Lakshmish Ramaswamy, [DynaES: Dynamic Energy Scheduling for Energy Harvesting Environmental Sensors](https://cobweb.cs.uga.edu/~kim/papers/ipccc23-dynaes-hao.pdf)," In IEEE International Performance Computing and Communications Conference (IPCCC), Nov.
 2023

 ## Scheme